selectstar-ai/CAC-CoT/README.md

 <br><br>

 - **Last Updated:** 2025-05-26
-- 본 프로젝트는 `CAC-CoT: Connector-Aware Compact Chain-of-Thought for Efficient Reasoning Data Synthesis Across Dual-System Cognitive Tasks`의 내용이며, **추론 데이터의 생성과 생성된 데이터를 기반으로 학습 및 평가** 코드를 담고 있습니다.
+- This project is based on CAC-CoT: Connector-Aware Compact Chain-of-Thought for Efficient Reasoning Data Synthesis Across Dual-System Cognitive Tasks, and contains code for **reasoning data generation, as well as training and evaluation based on the generated data.**
-- 연결어와 길이 제약을 기반으로 추론 데이터를 합성함으로써 System-1 사고의 능력을 크게 증가시키고 System-2 사고 역시 이전 모델과 버금가는 추론 성능을 가질 수 있도록 한다.
+- By synthesizing reasoning data under connector and length constraints, the approach significantly enhances System-1 reasoning capabilities, while also enabling System-2 reasoning to achieve performance comparable to previous models.

 ---
 **Updates**:
-- (예정): 추론 모델 평가 코드 배포 (based s1_bench, system_2_eval)
+- (Planned): Release of reasoning model evaluation code (system_2_eval)
-- 2025-05-26: 추론 모델 학습 코드 배포 (based s1)
+- 2025-05-26: Release of reasoning model training code, and evaluation code (based on s1 and s1_bench)
-- 2025-05-23: CAC-CoT 데이터 합성 및 분석 코드 배포
+- 2025-05-23: Release of CAC-CoT data synthesis and analysis code
 ---

 ## Artifacts